umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Local-to-Cloud/index.md

 ## Deploying without using a Git client

-If you don't have a git client installed on your local machine, or prefer to work with git through command line, you can use eg. git bash and the following commands:
+If you don't have a Git client installed on your local machine, or prefer to work with Git through command line, you can use eg. Git Bash and the following commands:

     # Navigate to the repository folder
     cd mySite